Hey everyone welcome to my site!

-My new journey will not consist of running around the oval, traveling the world, making headlines, but will allow me to now serve as a role model, educator, and motivator.
+My journey these days does not consist of running around the track or traveling around the world competing, but to now allowing me to serve as a role model, educator, and motivator.
 Through my passion and story, I hope to allow someone else to see that their dreams can come true.
 Track has not only allowed me to reach some amazing goals, but also has given me the chance to make history.
 Now as a mother and a wife, my journey has made me even stronger.
-Everyone who visits this site will walk away with a sense of empowerment, and will know that in order to have success you must be driven and make the most of your situation.
+I hope that everyone who visits this site will walk away with a sense of empowerment, and will know that in order to have success you must be driven and make the most of your situation.

 Here are some quick facts about me:

 First Race: Age 4 at a Block Party Street Race in New York

 Favorite Color/Food/Thing to do: Pink, Pizza, Shopping/Reading

 Good Luck Charm: Gold eye-shadow which was worn in every race/ angel pendent for memory of mother/photo button of my daughter

 Fear/Love: Heights and Spending time with Family

 Funny fact: I use to think that I could be an agent/spy and learn 4 different languages (German, Russian, Spanish and French)